-- 1. Log into the Keysafe 5 Appliance Management UI using an account with Security Admin privileges. - 2.
+- 1. Log into the KeySafe 5 Appliance Management UI using an account with Security Admin privileges. - 2.
 In the top menu bar, click Settings. - 3.
 In the Application Settings section, click KeySafe5 Settings. - 4.
 Click Configuration Options > MongoDB. - 5.
 Select External MongoDB Database as the MongoDB Database Mode. - 6.
 Populate the form using the information gathered above. - 7.
-Click Test Configuration to verify the connection to the external MongoDB server. - If this fails, please verify the information entered is correct and that the Keysafe 5 cluster has network access to the external MongoDB server. - 8.
+Click Test Configuration to verify the connection to the external MongoDB server. - If this fails, please verify the information entered is correct and that the KeySafe 5 cluster has network access to the external MongoDB server. - 8.
 Click Apply - 9.
-Keysafe 5 will now restart its internal services and distribute the configuration change to all other nodes, this will take a few minutes to complete.
+KeySafe 5 will now restart its internal services and distribute the configuration change to all other nodes, this will take a few minutes to complete.

-5. Appliance Management Administration
+6. Appliance Management Administration

-This section is applicable to the Keysafe 5 Appliance Management component of the system.
-Use a web browser to navigate to https://snode-ip-address/appliance, where snode-ip-address/appliance, where snode-ip-address/appliance, where
+This section is applicable to the KeySafe 5 Appliance Management component of the system.
+Use a web browser to navigate to https://<node-ip-address>/appliance, where <node-ip-address> is the management IP address to access.

-5.1.
+6.1.
 System Configuration

-5.1.1.
+6.1.1.
 Network Interface Configuration Options

-When you install Keysafe 5, you have to specify a valid network connection to make sure the Keysafe 5 node can communicate with other Keysafe 5 nodes.
-If your network changes or if you want to use multiple NICs (Network Interface Cards), you can update your settings using Manage Network Settings from the Entrust Keysafe 5 System Console on the node whose network settings you want to change.
+When you install KeySafe 5, you have to specify a valid network connection to make sure the KeySafe 5 node can communicate with other KeySafe 5 nodes.
+If your network changes or if you want to use multiple NICs (Network Interface Cards), you can update your settings using Manage Network Settings from the Entrust KeySafe 5 System Console on the node whose network settings you want to change.